| Shape |

 popular option).
 See more below. |

-Cut |
+| Cut |

-A 58-68% table and 57%-69% depth are preferred.
-See the chart below for more precise proportions. |
+A 58-68% table and 57%- 69% depth are preferred.
+For more precise proportions, see the chart below. |

-L/W Ratio |
+| L/W Ratio |

-1-1.05 for a square and 1.15-1.30 for a rectangular cushion cut, depending
+As for the length-width ratio, we recommend 1-1.05 for a square and 1.15-1.30 for a rectangular cushion cut, depending

 on how elongated you want your stone to look.
 See details below. |

-Clarity |
+| Clarity |

 Flawless to VS1 are top clarity grades, and VS2 is a sweet spot.
-SI1 and SI2 are also often eye clean in under 1 carat cushion cut diamonds.
+SI1 and SI2 are also often eye-clean in under 1-carat cushion cut diamonds.
 See more below. |

-Color |
+| Color |

 D-E colors are top grades, F-G offers exceptional value, and H-I are great budget options. |

-Fluorescence | Avoid it in colorless diamonds in up to G color.
-In H/I colors, it is not a concern and even be a plus factor. |
+| Fluorescence | Avoid it in colorless diamonds in up to G color.
+In H/I colors, it is not a major concern and can even be a plus factor. |

-Best Places | Here are our top best places to buy diamonds.
-As an alternative, check our lab-created diamond guide. |
+| Best Places | Here are our top best places to buy diamonds.
+As an alternative, check our lab-created diamonds guide. |

 Certification |

 Buy only GIA graded diamonds (AGS merged GIA, but if you find a cushion cut diamond with an older AGS grading report, buy it).
-Review the section on how to read a grading report below carefully for additional insights. |
+Review the section below on how to read a grading report carefully for additional insights. |